informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 fully supported yet.
 They will be available as soon as the issue [#528](https://github.com/informalsystems/quint/issues/528) is closed.

-At the moment, we simply declare the value for small set of addresses `ADDR`, in order to be able to iterate on the protocol specification quickly.
+At the moment, we simply declare the value for a small set of addresses `ADDR`, in order to be able to iterate on the protocol specification quickly.

 ## 6. Declare the protocol state